morse-simulator/morse/doc/morse/user/middlewares/socket.rst

 ---------------------

 A simple method to export data through the network.
 The MORSE sockets middleware will create one socket for each component.
-The service ``get_port`` will allow to retrieve the port number associated to a specific component.
+The service ``simulation.list_streams'' returns the list of available data streams, and the service ``simulation.get_stream_port(<stream name>)`` returns the port number associated to this stream.

-Data is shared as json object, encoded in utf-8 strings.
+Data is shared as JSON object, encoded in utf-8 strings.

 The socket data-stream interface is implemented in :py:mod:`morse.middleware.socket_mw`.